 We are an international provider of broadband internet, video, fixed-line telephony and mobile communications services to residential customers and businesses in Europe.
 Our operations comprise businesses that provide residential and B2B communications services in (i) Switzerland and Slovakia through UPC Holding, (ii) Belgium through Telenet and (iii) Ireland through VM Ireland.
-In addition, we own 50% noncontrolling interests in (a) the VodafoneZiggo JV, which provides residential and B2B communications services in the Netherlands, and (b) the VMO2 JV, which provides residential and B2B communications services in the U.K.
+In addition, we own 50% noncontrolling interests in (a) the VMO2 JV, which provides residential and B2B communications services in the U.K., and (b) the VodafoneZiggo JV, which provides residential and B2B communications services in the Netherlands.

-In addition, through March 31, 2022, we provided residential and B2B communications services in Poland through UPC Holding.
-On September 22, 2021, we entered into an agreement to sell our operations in Poland, and such transaction closed on April 1, 2022.
-Accordingly, our operations in Poland are reflected as discontinued operations for all periods presented herein.
+Through March 31, 2022, we provided residential and B2B communications services in Poland through UPC Holding.
+On April 1, 2022, we completed the sale of our operations in Poland.
+Accordingly, our operations in Poland are reflected as discontinued operations for all applicable periods.
 In the following discussion and analysis, the operating statistics, results of operations, cash flows and financial condition that we present and discuss are those of our continuing operations, unless otherwise indicated.
-For additional information regarding the sale of UPC Poland, see note 6 to the Consolidated Financial Statements.
+For additional information regarding the sale of UPC Poland, including with respect to our use of proceeds, see note 6 to the Consolidated Financial Statements.